OSHA 10-Hour Construction

-OSHA defines "construction work" as work for construction, repairs, painting, and decorating.
+The Occupational Safety and Health Administration defines "construction work" as work for construction, repairs, painting, and decorating.
 Generally, you will need OSHA Construction training if you’re a construction worker or a contractor.

 General Industry refers to any industry not included in construction, maritime, or agriculture.
 Some examples are healthcare, manufacturing, cosmetology, automotive, and warehousing.
 All employers must conduct basic workplace safety training.

-Low-risk industries don't require anything as thorough as the OSHA 10 Hour course.
+Low-risk industries don't require anything as thorough.
 However, there isn't a universal rule for the specific occupations requiring OSHA training, and regulations differ state by state.
 Check for your state requirements here.

 How Quickly Will I Get My DOL Card?

-Most providers make you wait 6-8 weeks to get your DOL card.
+Most providers make you wait 6-8 weeks to get your card.
 We make sure your DOL card arrives in 2 weeks so that you can get to work fast.

-And to ensure you're selecting the right course, always make sure your training is from an OSHA-authorized provider, like 360training.
-You can confirm our credentials on OSHA's website.
+And to ensure you're selecting the right course, always make sure your training is from an authorized provider, like OSHAcampus® by 360training.

-How Long Is OSHA Training Good For?
+How Long Is OSHA 10 Good For?

 360training is accredited by the International Association for Continuing Education and Training (IACET).
 360training complies with the ANSI/IACET Standard, which is recognized internationally as a standard of excellence in instructional practices.
 As a result of this accreditation, 360training is authorized to issue the IACET CEU.